UofT-DataBootcamp-Coursework/module_5_challenge/README.md

 *please see PyBer_challenge.ipynb for related code

-### 2. Multi-Line Plot for the Sum of the Fares for Each City Type
+### 2. Multiple-Line Chart for the Sum of the Fares for Each City Type

 ![](images/Tech_Analysis_2_Multi-Line_Plot.PNG)